HIV – PCR

 Testing Indications

-HIV-1/-2 NAT is used for the qualitative detection and differentiation of HIV-1 and HIV-2 RNA in human serum, plasma, and dried blood spots (DBS)*.
-The test is intended to be used as an aid in the diagnosis of HIV under specific conditions:
+HIV-1/-2 PCR is used for the qualitative detection and differentiation of HIV-1 and HIV-2 RNA in human serum, plasma, and dried blood spots (DBS)*.
+HIV PCR should not be used for routine screening.

-• resolution of indeterminate HIV antibody test;
+• resolution of indeterminate HIV antibody result;

 • transplant patients receiving immunosuppressive drugs.

+Routine HIV screening should be done using HIV diagnostic serology.
 For more information on HIV testing recommendations, refer to Ontario Guidelines for Providers Offering HIV Testing.

 Acceptance/Rejection Criteria